-“The Libertine Lindenberg in the city’s unrushed Alt-Sachsenhausen district is a new, well-priced all-suite hotel that feels genuinely different.
+The Guardian“The Libertine Lindenberg in the city’s unrushed Alt-Sachsenhausen district is a new, well-priced all-suite hotel that feels genuinely different.
 It does away with the traditional reception desk – who needs ’em? – and focuses on home-from-home design, hand-made furnishings and a communal living room-cum-cafe.
 There’s even an in-house recording studio.“

 Featured in New York Times’ 36 Hours in Frankfurt.

-“Right next to the river lies Hotel Nizza, built in 1993 for hosting actors and artists performing in the city.
+The Guardian“Right next to the river lies Hotel Nizza, built in 1993 for hosting actors and artists performing in the city.
 The style is somewhere between minimalist and eccentric, with some great antique furniture details, a pool and billiard room and a roof garden to relax.”

-“The Pure is, as the name suggests, a minimalist design hotel not far from the Bahnhofsviertel, the train station quarter with its sometimes seedy, sometimes chic bars and nightclubs.”
+The Guardian“The Pure is, as the name suggests, a minimalist design hotel not far from the Bahnhofsviertel, the train station quarter with its sometimes seedy, sometimes chic bars and nightclubs.”

-“Offering a winning combination of tranquillity, modern German design and small-hotel comforts, this century-old, tangerine-coloured villa has 38 spacious rooms, some with free-standing baths and four-poster beds.”
+Lonely Planet“Offering a winning combination of tranquillity, modern German design and small-hotel comforts, this century-old, tangerine-coloured villa has 38 spacious rooms, some with free-standing baths and four-poster beds.”

-The Guardian, CNN, Telegraph
+CNN, The Guardian, Telegraph

 The Guardian